Top of page

 Research

-William (he/him/his) is a PhD candidate conducting research on the labor experiences and social worlds of mototaxistas (motorcycle taxi drivers) in Iquitos and Lima, Perú.
+Will (he/him/his) is a PhD candidate conducting research on the labor experiences and social worlds of mototaxistas (motorcycle taxi drivers) in the Peruvian cities of Iquitos, Lima, and Callao.
 He also thinks with mototaxistas about the Peruvian state’s varying governance approaches to mototaxi (motorcycle taxi) mobilities in both cities.
-William situates both of these related lines of inquiry within broader critical study of urban transformations in Perú, due to the ways that state and elite actors often position mototaxistas and their work as antithetical to projects of urban “modernization,” “development,” and “renewal.”
-He interrogates such discourses about mototaxistas—which tend to be classist and racializing—and the related forms of policing and displacement in both his ongoing dissertation work and his existing publications.
-You can check out early advances of William’s research in his 2022 photo essay “Los mototaxistas de Lima, Perú y la ‘ciudad moderna’ que pretende prohibirlos” published with the Revista Latinoamericana de Antropología del Trabajo, and his 2022 Op-Ed “Popular Transportation: Where Planning for Environmental Justice Hits the Pavement” co-published with Benjie de la Peña in Progressive City online magazine.
+William situates both of these related lines of inquiry within broader critical study of urban transformations in Perú, due to the ways that state and elite actors often position mototaxistas and their work as antithetical to projects of urban “modernization,” “development,” and “renewal” He interrogates such discourses about mototaxistas—which tend to be classist and racializing—and the related forms of policing and displacement in both his ongoing dissertation work and his existing publications.
+You can check out Will's research in peer-reviewed articles "Los mototaxis del Perú y la contradicciones de la '(in)formalidad' y 'modernidad'" (Histórica 2023) and "El transporte del pueblo: Los mototaxis y la movilidad cotidiana en Lima" (Ensayo 2024), as well as in his photo essay “Los mototaxistas de Lima, Perú y la ‘ciudad moderna’ que pretende prohibirlos” (RELAT 2022).

-Research interests: Urban anthropology and urban studies, motorcycle taxis, mobilities, anthropology of white supremacy, anthropology of infrastructure
+Research interests: Urban anthropology and urban studies, motorcycle taxis, mobilities, anthropology of white supremacy, anthropology of infrastructure, gentrification